p4-team/ctf/2015-11-20-dctffinals/web200/README.md

     img.writeFile('file.jpg')
 ```

 This script was adding the query to the file and preparing it for execution.
 The query was then placed in `where` clause, right after the comparison with a string.
-Unformtunately we hade a hard limit of 50 characters for the query, which was a strong limiting factor.
+Unfortunately we hade a hard limit of 50 characters for the query, which was a strong limiting factor.
 On top of that it was impossible to use `union` and the table on which the selection was executed had 0 rows.

 Therefore we decided to use `remote timing` attack on the database with testing single character of the sole element of flags table (where we expected to find the flag) - using short-circuit AND operator and if the condition was not matching we were executing a long running task (sleep was unavailable).
 Since the characters number limitation we could not use `substring` or `mid` functions and we had to relay on a moving window with known flag prefix/suffix.
 The SQL code was: